brainstormforce/wp-spectra/readme.txt

 == Changelog ==

 = x.x.x =
+* Improvement: Table Of Contents - Added support for SVG icons in collapsible list items.
 * Improvement: Global - Added disable lazy loading option in dashboard settings.
 * Improvement: Post Grid & Post Carousel - Added control for taxonomy bottom spacing.
 * Fix: Heading - Resolved an issue where the Heading block, when assigned a paragraph tag, was not translatable.